Last updated: 31st October 2024

 Between the 25th and the 26th of October 2024, we received reports that the WooCommerce Analytics started showing much higher revenue figures than usual.
 Apparently, the reports started counting the same orders multiple times, and the reason seems to be the presence of duplicate data.

-While we gather more information about the issue, you can refer to this article to find and correct the duplicate data.
+While we gather more information about the glitch, you can perform the following operations:

 The Currency Switcher doesn't change how the analytics calculates the reports totals, but it interacts with to prevent the default calculations from returning the wrong values.
 One of the issues that the Analytics cause is that their sum doesn't take into account the currency in which orders were placed.
 For example, if your shop's base currency is USD, and you have orders for 100 USD, 100 EUR and 100 GBP, the Analytics would simply show you "300 USD".
 This has been an issue since the dawn of WooCommerce.
 Orders have a core "currency" attribute, but it has never been taken into account by any report.